 If you could time travel at any time in history, what would you want to see?

-How prepared would you be for an apocalypse: vampires, zombies, asteroid, catastrophic weather, Sun burning out?
+How prepared would you be for an apocalypse?
+(Like vampires, zombies, asteroid, catastrophic weather, Sun burning out.)

-A huge asteroid is going to hit Earth in two days, destroying it.
+The world is about to end.
 What do you do until the moment comes?

 If you could find out the answer to any question, with "yes" or "no", what would the question be?
 You can ask several questions, about different subjects.

 Ability or quality that you don't have but desire.

 Have you ever had a strange crush, like a crush on a cartoon character, or on a much older person?